Skip to main content

 Five Components, Five APIs

-Our shared-ui library has five form components: Input, Textarea, Select, Checkbox, and Switch.
-Input and Textarea were the most mature: they had error, helperText, and success props, aria-describedby linking the input to its error message, aria-required on required fields, and a required asterisk in the label.
+The shared-ui library has five form components: Input, Textarea, Select, Checkbox, and Switch.
+Input and Textarea were the most mature ones, with error, helperText, and success props, aria-describedby linking the input to its error message, aria-required on required fields, and a required asterisk in the label.

-Select had none of that and neither did Checkbox or Switch.
-A developer building a form with all five components would get consistent error handling on two of them and nothing on the other three.
+Select had none of that, and neither did Checkbox or Switch, so a developer building a form with all five components got consistent error handling on two of them and nothing on the other three.

 The Forcing Function

 The fix wasn't "add helperText to Select because Input has it."
 The forcing function was aria-describedby.
-Without it, a screen reader user who tabs to a Select with a validation error hears "Country, combobox" and nothing about what went wrong.
-The error message is visually present but programmatically invisible.
+Without it, a screen reader user who tabs to a Select with a validation error hears "Country, combobox" and nothing about what went wrong; the error message is there visually but invisible to the API.

-Once aria-describedby is the requirement, the rest of the API falls into place: you need an errorId to point to, which means you need a stable id on the component (via useId), which means you need the error and helper text elements to have matching id attributes.
+Once aria-describedby is the requirement, the rest of the API falls into place: you need an errorId to point at, which means you need a stable id on the component (via useId), which means the error and helper text elements need matching id attributes.

 The Pattern